image-js/image-js/README.md

 ### Supported image formats

 The following formats can be loaded by image-js:
-* PNG (8 or 16 bits, color or greyscale, with or without alpha)
+* PNG (8 or 16 bits, color or greyscale, with or without alpha, palette 1 - 8 bits)
 * JPEG
 * TIFF (8 or 16 bits, greyscale)